G20 commits to higher growth, fight climate change; Russia isolated over Ukraine

 "At this point the sanctions we have in place are biting plenty good," Obama said after the summit.
 "We retain the capability, and we have our teams constantly looking at mechanisms in which to turn up additional pressure as necessary."

-Earlier in the day, Obama, Australian Prime Minister Tony Abbott and Japanese Prime Minister Shinzo Abe lined up together against Russia, vowing to oppose what they called Moscow's efforts to destabilise eastern Ukraine.
+Earlier in the day, Obama, Australian Prime Minister Tony Abbott and Japanese Prime Minister Shinzo Abe lined up together against Russia, vowing to oppose what they called Moscow's efforts to destabilize eastern Ukraine.

 European leaders including German Chancellor Angela Merkel also warned of more sanctions unless Russia ends its support for pro-Russian separatist rebels.